iJustWantToBeMe/Face-Detection/README.md

   * `tachyons.css`
   * `React.js`

-In the project directory, you can run:
+First clone this repository then in the project directory, you can run:
-1. Clone the repository
+1. Clone this repository
 2. #### `npm install`
 3. #### `npm start`